 In my case, I opted to hang the sheets horizontally, which meant I’d have narrower sheets along the top and one side that would need to be cut.

-I had slightly more cuts to make this way, but ultimately less wasted drywall sheets.
+I had slightly more cuts to make this way, but ultimately, I wasted drywall sheets.

 I’m speaking from experience here.

-If you elect to start from the bottom like I did, you can use scrap pieces of wood to raise the drywall sheet off the concrete floor.
+If you elect to start from the bottom, as I did, you can use scrap pieces of wood to raise the drywall sheet off the concrete floor.

-I only recommend starting from the bottom if you have a garage that will exactly fit your drywall sheets without cutting any to fit.
+I only recommend starting from the bottom if you have a garage that will fit your garage drywall sheets without cutting any to fit.
 Otherwise, start from the ceiling.

-Either way, it’s good to have a helper hold the drywall in place while you secure it with drywall screws.
+Either way, having a helper hold the drywall in place while you secure it with drywall screws is good.

-Once the drywall sheet is in place it’s time to make any small adjustments to ensure a good fit.
+Once the drywall sheet is in place, it’s time to make minor adjustments to ensure a good fit.

 Take your time here.
 It’ll pay off in the end.